By CELA on 10 Mar, 2020

 Unfortunately, the ‘caring’ nature of our industry does not mean that it’s immune to situations of bullying, and it can happen to people at any level, even management.
 For young children, early childhood services can play a vital role in preventing bullying behaviours from developing.

 Workplace bullying is a major issue, with nearly half of Australian employees having experienced some workplace bullying during their lives (BeyondBlue).
 It can be overwhelming to know where to start when faced with this issue.
-Friday 20 March is the National Day of Action against Bullying and Violence, so this week Amplify investigates resources to help prevent bullying – of both adults and children in our sector.
+Below are some great insights and resources you can access.

 Preventing workplace bullying for adults